redress-space/.github/profile/README.md

 ## re:dress 👋

-Generative AI with aim to reinvent offline shopping experience: personalized & curated instant experience.
+Generative AI with aim to reinvent offline shopping experience.
+Make it personalized & curated.
+Bring time back to People